Udinese Calcio: Foundation and early years

 Udinese Calcio was established in 1896 as part of the Società Udinese di Ginnastica e Scherma, (Udinese Society of Gymnastics and Fencing).
 In its inaugural year, the club won the Torneo FNGI in Treviso beating Ferrara 2–0; however, this title is not recognised as official.

 On 5 July 1911, some gymnasts of Udinese, headed by Luigi Dal Dan, founded the A.C.
 Udinese, which joined the FIGC.
-The new side made its debut in a friendly match against Juventus Palmanova, and won 6–0.
+The new side made its debut in a friendly match against Juventus, and won 6–0.

 It was only in 1912–13 that Udinese first took part in an official FIGC championship.
 In that year they enrolled in the Campionato Veneto di Promozione, which consisted of just three teams (the others were Petrarca and Padova).
 With two victories against Padova (3–1 and 5–0), Udinese finished the tournament in second place behind Petrarca and were promoted to first-level Prima Categoria.
 In Prima Categoria, Udinese failed to reach the national stage, always knocked out in the Eliminatoria Veneta.